-A SysMLInternalBlockDiagram represent an internal block diagram.
+A SysMLInternalBlockDiagram represents an internal block diagram.
 It extends UMLCompositeStructureDiagram.

-- [1] A SysMLInternalBlockDiagram must have as a defaultNamespace a Class with a Block stereotype or one of its specializations applied. - [2] SysMLInternalBlockDiagram may only be applied to a UMLCompositeStructureDiagram.
+- [1] A SysMLInternalBlockDiagram shall have as a defaultNamespace a Class with a Block stereotype or one of its specializations applied. - [2] SysMLInternalBlockDiagram shall only be applied to a UMLCompositeStructureDiagram.

 B.2.9 SysMLPackageDiagram